Inventhrice/screenshot-macro/README.md

-# Print a book from VitalSource Bookshelf to PDF
+# Screenshot-Macro

-This script simulates mouse click in the next page button and takes screenshot of current page in the opened book.
+This script simulates a mouse click in the next page button and takes screenshot of the current page in the opened book.

 ## Usage